Dough133 Assembly: Building a DIY Sourdough Proofer

 The header is then mounted in the insert.

-Temperature sensor header mounted in the heater insert
+Temperature sensor header mounted in 3D printed insert

-Temperature sensor header mounted in the heater insert
+Temperature sensor header mounted in 3D printed insert

 A single 6 socket female JST connector is placed at the other end of both the temperature sensor wire and fan wire.
 As shown below, from right to left, the heater +5V wire is inserted first, then the heater ground wire, then the four temperature sensor conductors in the same order as they are attached to the Dupont header on the other end.
 This connector plugs into the 6-pin JST connector on the EBox.